GP ADHD Prescribing in Australia

 Why are states rolling out GP ADHD prescribing at different times?

-ADHD medication (particularly stimulants like dexamphetamine and lisdexamfetamine) is regulated at both federal and state level in Australia.
+ADHD medication (particularly stimulants like dexamphetamine, lisdexamfetamine, and methylphenidate) is regulated at both federal and state level in Australia.
 While PBS listing is federal, the authority to prescribe Schedule 8 stimulants is regulated by each state and territory individually.
-This means each jurisdiction implements reforms on its own timeline, with its own training requirements and regulatory frameworks.
-Queensland moved first due to acute psychiatrist shortages affecting ADHD diagnosis access.
+Queensland moved first (December 2025), followed by NSW (September 2025 for continuation), SA (February 2026), and WA (early 2026).
+Each jurisdiction has its own training requirements and regulatory frameworks — for example, WA requires a unique 6-month co-management period while QLD has no mandatory training at all.

 Do GPs need a shared-care arrangement with a psychiatrist?